-Trying to place importance on the minuscule actions we take day-to-day is nigh on egoistic.
-We are doing the best we can, we change our minds, we fuck up, and at the end of the day we die and all is well.
+In that unimportance, you can place importance on the daily things of your choosing.
+We are doing the best we can, we change our minds, we screw up, and at the end of the day we die and all is well.

-Our best bet is to pursue our passions, follow our nose, and truly do the best we can in a quest to feel happy and fulfilled.
+Your best bet is to pursue your passions, follow your nose, and truly do the best you can in a quest to feel happy and fulfilled.